What Is VO2max?

 Why does VO2max decline?

-Half of the battle is preventing your VO2max from decreasing, and there are three main ways that it does.
+Half of the battle throughout life is preventing your VO2max from decreasing, and there are three main ways that it does this.

-Detraining: as little as two weeks of inactivity can reduce how well your heart pumps blood, the amount of blood you have and how well your muscles extract the oxygen.
-Saying physically active is probably more important for maintaining your VO2max than it is for improving it.
+As little as two weeks of inactivity can reduce how well your heart pumps blood, the amount of blood you have and how well your muscles extract oxygen.
+Saying physically active is probably the most important thing you can do to maintain your VO2max.

-Ageing: unfortunately, your VO2max starts to drop as you age.
+Unfortunately, your VO2max starts to drop as you age.
 You can slow the decline, but you can’t stop it entirely.
+That's life.
+Your heart, blood vessels and muscles get worn out over time and work less efficiently.

 Why VO2max Matters for Your Health